It's a vast world

 To get started with Backend, you need to learn the basics of these languages and build mini-projects.
 And as you build, you'll get to pick up some basic concepts like how to design APIs, what webhooks are, and how to create a simple CRUD app like a Todo list or come up with something cool.
 Be sure to ask Google if you are unsure what to build or learn.

-Here are some useful links including Github links to reference for learning and improving your backend skills
+Here are some helpful links, including GitHub links to reference for learning and improving your backend skills

 - Python School Github